 As you can see, it's quite a list.
 Don't despair!
 Like the proverbial journey of a 1000 miles, it can get done one step at a time.
 The biggest problem is organizing those steps.
 Of all ukulele and guitar based forms, jazz is the most difficult to go it alone.
 That’s one reason that there are more jazz and jazz guitar majors in college now than at any other time in history.

 My own personal development and belief supports the private teacher model.
-I was lucky enough in my jazz development to study jazz guitar with Chuck Anderson.
+I was lucky enough in my jazz development to study jazz guitar and all things music with Chuck Anderson.
 I continue to use and study with Chuck regarding all aspects of my music career.

 There is a great need for customized, dedicated personal teaching.
 The old European model of master and apprentice works well in this field.
 It, of course, needs some modern updating.
 But by and large, this model is more effective than the collegiate model.
 I would not recommend one try and go it alone when learning the more advanced topics that are part of the jazz repertoire .